dgmorales/example-ansible-quick-n-dirty/README.md

    so we don't generate a new password in every run.
 THIS IS UGLY AS HELL.
 If I were to use this approach for real, we could at least make a custom python module to enable a cleaner code.
    But hey, use ansible vault or some lookup on a remote shared secret vault.

+*(BTW you might need to change the variable cmd_local_passwd_generator in rt.yml to something you have available in your host)*

 # Better ways